bluedotdao/bondzier/README.md

 ## Warning // Caveat Emptor

-- This is untested, experimantal software written in a short period.
+- This is untested, experimental software written in a short period of time.
 - Unlicensed (aiming for MIT release when atleast basic tests are written)
 - Written with xDai network in mind.
 - Expect the unexpected changes.